mdabidullah/lumensuite/packages/docs/guide/block-spec.md

 # Block Spec

-In BlockSuite, a `BlockSpec` defines the structure and interactive elements for a specific block type within the editor.
-BlockSuite editors are typically composed entirely of block specs, with the top-level UI often implemented as a dedicated block, usually of the `affine:page` type.
+In LumenSuite, a `BlockSpec` defines the structure and interactive elements for a specific block type within the editor.
+LumenSuite editors are typically composed entirely of block specs, with the top-level UI often implemented as a dedicated block, usually of the `affine:page` type.

 A block spec contains the following properties: